-iii.
+- iii.
 Consolidation of Formal Complaints.
-The University may consolidate Formal Complaints as to allegations of sexual harassment against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.
+Chapman University may consolidate Formal Complaints as to allegations of sexual harassment against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.
 Where a grievance process involves more than one Complainant or more than one Respondent, references in this section to the singular "party," "Complainant," or "Respondent" include the plural, as applicable.

-v.
-Notice of Allegations

-- a.
-Initial Notice of Allegations.
-Upon receipt of a Formal Complaint, prior to commencing the investigation, The University shall provide the following written notice to the parties who are known.
-This notice shall include: - This policy (as a link or attachment);
+Where multiple policies may be implicated by the same set of facts or circumstances, Chapman University may bifurcate the proceedings in accordance with the requirements of the individual policies. - v.
+Notice of Charges - a.
+Initial Notice of Charges.
+Upon receipt of a Formal Complaint, prior to commencing the investigation, Chapman University shall provide the following written notice to the parties who are known.
+This notice shall include: - i.
+This policy (as a link or attachment). - ii.
+Notice of the allegations of sexual harassment potentially constituting sexual harassment as defined in this policy, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
+Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting sexual harassment under this policy, and the date and location of the alleged incident, if known.

-- Notice of the allegations potentially constituting sexual harassment as defined in this policy, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
-Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting sexual harassment under this policy, and the date and location of the alleged incident, if known; - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - Notification to the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney; - Notification to the parties that they may inspect and review evidence, as set forth in this policy; - Any provision in the University's code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - Describes the standard of evidence that will be used. - Lists all possible sanctions the institution may impose. - vi.
-Amended Notice of Allegations.
-If, in the course of an investigation, the University decides to investigate allegations about the Complainant or Respondent that are not included in the initial notice of allegations, the University must provide notice of the additional allegations to the parties whose identities are known.
+- iii.
+A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - iv.
+Notification to the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney. - v.
+Notification to the parties that they may inspect and review evidence, as set forth in this policy. - vi.
+Any provision in Chapman University's Conduct Code that prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - vii.
+Describes the standard of evidence that will be used. - viii.
+Lists all possible sanctions the institution may impose. - vi.
+Amended Notice of Charges.
+If, in the course of an investigation, Chapman University decides to investigate allegations about the Complainant or Respondent that are not included in the initial notice of charge, Chapman University must provide notice of the additional allegations to the parties whose identities are known.